wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

 -  Packet number 259044 is the first packet sent from 10.0.0.1 to 10.0.0.2.
 The timestamp is 09:05:53.638466, indicating a delay of approximately 207.76 ms compared to the timestamp 09:05:53.430710 of packet number 257858.

-But the strange thing is, there was another request almost at the same time, but it exhibited different behavior.
+The strange thing is, there was another request almost at the same time, it exhibited different behavior.

 ![](/assets/2024-12-31-TCPDUMP-request-A.png)